 When you sense that the VCs are excited about your business proposal or think that there is some merit in it, they would want to take look at all pertinent sources of information/documents.
 Here, you may want to ensure that you have all the information at your disposal even if they merely express a hint of appreciation.
 Don’t waste any time before following up with them and taking things forward.

-To that end fundraising is akin to going on a date with a potential partner and it is important to maintain the sanctity and duration of that association and not make any goof ups, should things go sour.
+To that end, fundraising is akin to going on a date with a potential partner.
+It is important to maintain the sanctity and duration of that association and not make any goof ups, should things go sour.
 A VC can easily get upset or disinterested if materials and reports are not sent on time, as per your assurance.
-Know that there are plenty of firms that are hankering after investment, and there are only a select few that are able to get any finances.
+Know that there are many firms hankering after investment, and there are only a select few to get finances.
 The number of VCs is also fairly limited, so make the most of any opportunity that you grab hold of.

 At the same time, VC companies entail layers of hierarchy premised upon the edifice of respect.
-When you approach a VC for funding, ensure that you treat EVERYONE with utmost respect, regardless of their designation and position in the company.
-VCs are astute enough to pay close attention to the manner in which entrepreneurs engage with non-partners or mid-level employees.
+When you approach a VC for funding, ensure that you treat EVERYONE with the utmost respect.
+It has to be regardless of their designation and position in the company.
+VCs are astute and pay close attention to how entrepreneurs engage with non-partners or mid-level employees.